kibambe-0167/basic-node/README.md

 # basic-node
-a basic block chain's node, with a smart contract in solidity
+a basicblock chain's node, with a smart contract in solidity

+using expressjs, nodejs and web3-among other libraries to connect reactjs front-end.